haresh14/gdrive-transfer/README.md

 ## Features

 * **Fault-Tolerant & Resumable**: You can stop and start the script at any time.
 It will pick up where it left off without creating duplicate files or folders.
+* **Smart Progress Tracking**: Maintains a persistent record of processed items to avoid re-checking already processed files on subsequent runs, significantly improving performance for large transfers.
+* **True Resumption**: When restarted, skips all previously processed items without making API calls to check their existence, saving time and API quota.
 * **Data Integrity Check**: Compares file sizes and re-copies any files that don't match between the source and destination.
 * **Secure**: Uses environment variables to keep your secret credentials separate from the code, making it safe to use with Git.
 * **Progress Logging**: Displays detailed progress in the terminal and saves a complete log to `/data/log/` directory for later review.